EmanueleGemo/SHIP/README.md

 # SHIP
 _Spiking (neural network) Hardware In PyTorch_ is an emulation platform intended for hardware-based SNNs, based on compact models to mimic the behavior and functionalitites of the SNN components, and reliant on a PyTorch backend, so to exploit its available conventional machine-learning techniques.

+The development of SHIP has been carried out in CNR-IMM by Emanuele Gemo, Stefano Brivio, Sabina Spiga.
+This work has been funded by the MeM-Scales research project (https://memscales.eu, Horizon2020 grant agreement no. 871371)

 ## Platform description
 The models are constructed as a set of time-discrete equations, each applicable to a _group_, i.e. set of hierarchically-identical components of the SNN (neurons and synapses; but also, optionally, learning rule circuit blocks, dendritic integrators, etc.).
 An easy-to-amend model scaffold is provided, to facilitate the building step of bespoke models.